aa3615058/Lengyu-BL2-sdk-Mods/README.md

 ### [Death Trap Memory Program](https://raw.githubusercontent.com/aa3615058/Lengyu-BL2-sdk-Mods/main/DeathTrapMemory/DeathTrapMemory.zip)

 - Memory program for Death Trap.
 You can press the keybind(default: 6) to save the data of your equipped shield.
 Death Trap will always copy the shield you saved if it is in your backpack.
-The Memory is persistent.
+- The Memory is persistent.
+- It works in multiplayer games.

 ### [Loot Collector](https://raw.githubusercontent.com/aa3615058/Lengyu-BL2-sdk-Mods/main/LootCollector/LootCollector.zip)